-The Social Sciences and Humanities Division includes the Associate of Arts (A.A.) in General Studies and Communication Studies, the Associate of Science (A.S.) in Criminal Justice and Psychology, the Bachelor of Arts (B.A.) in Communication Studies, the Bachelor of Science (B.S.) in Psychology and Criminal Justice degrees, the Communication Studies and Psychology minors, and the Master of Arts (M.A.) in Counseling degree.
+The School of Behavioral and Social Sciences includes the Associate of Arts (A.A.) in General Studies and Communication Studies, the Associate of Science (A.S.) in Criminal Justice and Psychology, the Bachelor of Arts (B.A.) in Communication Studies, the Bachelor of Science (B.S.) in Psychology and Criminal Justice degrees, the Communication Studies and Psychology minors, and the Master of Arts (M.A.) in Counseling degree.
 The A.A. and A.S. degrees include courses that are used by other undergraduate degrees to meet core requirements and serve as electives.

 The Communication Studies major provides a solid foundation of theoretical knowledge and practical application in communication studies, exploring interpersonal communication, small group communication, and organizational communication.
 The Communication Studies major prepares students for careers in business, service-providing industries, human resources, broadcasting, telecommunications, public advocacy, and governmental agencies.